 What's new in Page Builder 2.0

-Streamlined Publish and Save
+Streamlined Publish and Save when you're done

 Click the Done button to get a choice of Discard, Save as draft, Publish, or Cancel.
 If you choose Save as draft or Publish, you'll immediately exit Page Builder with no need to confirm your choice.
 To re-enter Page Builder, hit e on your keyboard.
 Or simply enter Ctrl + p (or Cmd + p on Mac) to publish without leaving the editor.
-Big speed improvement!

 The Page Builder editor also notifies you when it's autosaving and shows you when you have any saved changes in your layout.

 For more information about saving, publishing, and status, see the article Instant save - Save as draft - Publish.

-Set individual row widths
+New setting for individual row widths

-You can now set the max-width on individual fixed-width rows or row content, and you can do it either with a setting or by dragging a handle on the modules, similar to how columns work.
+You can set the max-width on individual fixed-width rows or row content, and you can do it either with a setting or by dragging a handle on the modules, similar to how columns work.
 More information in the article on setting row and content width.

 Yes, that feature you've been wanting is finally here.
 See the Related Articles for information about how to do it.